sideprotocol/side/docs/Lending.md

 **Liquidity Provider:** Users supplying the loan through the Lending Contract

-**DCM (Distributed Collateral Manager)**: A decentralized network of operators organized into a threshold adaptor signature scheme.
+**DCM (Distributed Collateral Manager):**: A decentralized network of operators organized into a threshold adaptor signature scheme.
 DCM operators sign Bitcoin 2-of-2 multi-sig transactions on behalf of the Lending Contract, with the counterparty being the Borrower.
 Additionally, the DCM manages Liquidated Assets in the event of a liquidation.

 **Lending Contract:** A smart contract deployed on the Side Chain that automates the operations of the lending pool.
 This contract enables liquidity providers to supply assets for lending and earn rewards in return.
 While the Lending Contract itself does not have the capability to sign transactions, it delegates this function to the DCM, which signs transactions on behalf of the contract and in collaboration with the borrower.

+**Validator:** The Side Chain is based on [CometBFT](https://docs.cometbft.com/v0.38/) that relies on a set of validators that are responsible for committing new blocks in the blockchain.
+These validators participate in the consensus protocol by broadcasting votes that contain cryptographic signatures signed by each validator's private key.
+These validators also provides off-chain data such as BTC price and Bitcoin Headers through [Vote Extension](https://docs.cosmos.network/v0.52/build/abci/vote-extensions)

-**Oracle Operators:** Monitor the price of BTC from cryptographically signed upstream sources, signing attestations at predetermined intervals.
+**Oracle Event Signer:** Monitor the price of BTC from cryptographically signed upstream sources, signing attestations at predetermined intervals.
 To maintain system integrity, Side Finance implements a mechanism that discards prices falling outside a pre-established variance level.
 This approach ensures that in the case of problems with a specific oracle, the safety of the system is maintained.
 Side Finance utilizes multiple independent cryptographically signed price sources to provide outcome attestations for its DLCs.

 ### 3.1.2 Glossary